pneumus/Linux/tutorial/basic_linux_commands.md

 <details>
   <summary>ls - List Contents of a Directory</summary>
   &nbsp;

+  ## ls -a
-  List all files, links and directories ( including the hidden ones )
+  The -a switch will list all files, links and directories ( including the hidden ones )
   Note: Folders and files are hidden if their name begisn with a dot ( i.e. .bashrc )
   ```
   [mateo@archipelago ~]$ ls -a